by Lovina 🐕🦺

 Her hides were of the best quality and the color well suited for blending in with the leaves on the trees.
 The many shades of brown and deep greens complimented her dark skin and made her look like a part of the tree.
 Her coppery skin camouflaged well with the bark of the tree she was in as well.
 So, she remained motionless, certain he could not actually see her.

 Her body was similar to that of a curvaceous athletic human female, long dark brown hair hung in a braid down her back, and her face had the same oval shape as the women she had seen in the human village.
 The feet were the biggest difference and the hardest to hide.
 Her feet were clawed and more bendable than human feet, allowing her to climb faster and higher than they could.
-Similar in structure to a bird's feet, with one claw in the back and four in the front, they gave her added advantage, like the firm grasp on the branch she was perched on, giving her stability and agility in the trees.
+Similar in structure to a bird's feet, with one claw in the back and four in the front, they gave her added advantage, like the firm grasp on the branch she perched on, giving her stability and agility in the trees.

 Her fingers were only slightly longer than a humans, but the nails were thicker, longer, and razor sharp.
 This feature also gave her an advantage in the trees.
 But the one thing that gave the humans the biggest fright were her eyes.
-They were a bit rounder than a human's, the pupil only slightly larger, but the iris spread outward from the pupil encompassing the entirety of the eyeball, there was no white to be seen.
+They were a bit rounder than a human's, the pupil only slightly larger, but the iris spread outward from the pupil encompassing the entirety of the eyeball, no white to be seen.

 For some reason, the lack of white in the eye causes great terror in humans.
 She did not understand it.
 After all, she did not find the sight of the human eye a reason for concern.
 Such closed minded, primitive, behavior was the reason her people did not like to interact with humans.